Every public relations professional knows that telling a story is essential when it comes to public relations writing.

 Moreover, if you scroll down to the comments section of the page, you’ll notice that this single post has 330 comments—including Brian Dean’s replies—most of which are enthusiastic about the announcement of the Content Marketing Hub.

-Ivan is a digital marketing specialist at Respona, the all-in-one PR and link building tool that combines personalization with productivity.
+Ivan is the partnerships manager at Respona, the all-in-one PR and link building tool that combines personalization with productivity.
 Along with creating content, he looks for unique ways to build meaningful relationships with other bloggers.